 After awhile, there were a lot of arguments and typical band hassles in the first Reign Ghost.
 Lynda and I QUIT- the rest of them decided not to continue – so Lynda and I kept the name and formed a band with John Pudlis, Russ Erman, and Rich (Helge) Richter (who would become the drummer for Christmas).
 They wrote songs too and although they were more ‘poppy’ than mine – we have fun playing each other’s tunes in that band.

-This one was released on Paragon.
-How many copies were made?
+It was released on Paragon.

 Paragon and Allied are practically the same only the producer Jack Boswell worked for Allied but he owned Paragon.
 They put out a few psych records but a LOT of country.
 They still do put out country.